“Out of the box,” Mozilla’s Firefox browser is widely regarded as the most privacy-friendly mainstream browser available.

 It works with popular browser-based webmail services such as Gmail, Hotmail, Yahoo!, and GMX.
 It makes using PGP about as painless as it gets.
 However, it is not as secure as using PGP with a dedicated email client.
 Check out my detailed look at Mailvelope here.

-KeePass is a fantastic open source password manager.
-PasIFox is a Firefox add-on that brings full browser integration to KeePass.
+KeePass is a fantastic open source password manager. keepasshttp-connector is a Firefox add-on that brings full browser integration to KeePass.

-Please check out my KeePass Review for full details.
+Please check out my KeePass Review for further details.